RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 - Time: This project runs over two papers ENGR 301 and ENGR 302.
 This gives the group 30 weeks, however with the first few weeks being introductions realistically the group has about ~27-26 weeks.
 The lockdown has resulted in a reconstruction of the academic year of Victoria            University of Wellington.
 This could result in less time.

 - Control & policies: When testing the rocket system we have designed, we need to ensure it is in a controlled environment.
-We can not breach any laws and restrictions that have been imposed by the goverment due to COVID-19 and we need follow The NZ Rocketry Association rules and regulations.
+We can not breach any laws and restrictions that have been imposed by the government due to COVID-19 and we need follow The NZ Rocketry Association rules and regulations.

 - Team interactions: The main form of communication will be through Zoom and Mattermost due to the level 4 lockdown.
-Zoom meetings are hled every Friday and Monday, and Mattermost chat is constant.
+Zoom meetings are held every Friday and Monday, and Mattermost chat is constant.

 - Personal limitations: All members have personal limitations that should be taken into consideration.
 This will ensure all members of the group are treated fairly.
 Other members of the group as well, take other papers.
 Due dates of important assignments and test will be taken into account, this is design to reduce stress levels of the group.